-For this position, we are specifically seeking candidates who have specialized clinical knowledge and experience working with Black, Indigenous and People of Color.
-The ideal candidate will focus on working with BIPOC students, providing brief, multiculturally-sensitive counseling for individuals, groups, and couples with diverse presenting concerns.
+For this position, we are seeking candidates who have experience providing brief, multiculturally-sensitive counseling for individuals, groups, and couples with diverse presenting concerns.

 We seek candidates who understand the impact that experiences of marginalization, inequality, and prejudice can have on students, and are experienced in therapy, consultation, and outreach to address, and/or diminish this impact.
-The successful candidate will be an experienced generalist psychologist, counselor or social worker with demonstrated multicultural competence and established clinical, outreach and training experience serving BIPOC populations.
+The successful candidate will be an experienced generalist psychologist, counselor or social worker.

 1. Provide clinical assessment for students experiencing personal, developmental and/or psychological problems and those seeking personal growth and development.

 2. Engage students in individual and group counseling to address personal, developmental and/or psychological problems as well as to enhance personal growth, health and academic success.

 3. Develop, implement and evaluate community intervention programs/outreach services that: a) help prevent problems, b) educate students, staff and faculty about mental health/psychological issues and wellness, and c) teach skills for self-care and community health and safety.

 4. Provide emergency and crisis intervention services (e.g., participate in the center's on-call rotation including evenings and weekends).

 5. Consult with university staff, faculty, students, family members and other professionals to assist students.